Vulnerability management for Azure Kubernetes Service (AKS)

 Azure Linux OS Nodes: Azure Linux provides AKS with OS builds that have all available security updates applied.

 AKS Container Images

-While the Cloud Native Computing Foundation (CNCF) owns and maintains most of the code running in AKS, Microsoft takes responsibility for building the open-source packages that we deploy on AKS.
+While the Cloud Native Computing Foundation (CNCF) owns and maintains most of the code AKS runs, Microsoft takes responsibility for building the open-source packages we deploy on AKS.
 With that responsibility, it includes having complete ownership of the build, scan, sign, validate, and hotfix process and control over the binaries in container images.
 By us having responsibility for building the open-source packages deployed on AKS, it enables us to both establish a software supply chain over the binary, and patch the software as needed.

 Microsoft is active in the broader Kubernetes ecosystem to help build the future of cloud-native compute in the wider CNCF community.
 This work not only ensures the quality of every Kubernetes release for the world, but also enables AKS quickly get new Kubernetes releases out into production for several years.
 In some cases, ahead of other cloud providers by several months.
 Microsoft collaborates with other industry partners in the Kubernetes security organization.
 For example, the Security Response Committee (SRC) receives, prioritizes, and patches embargoed security vulnerabilities before they're announced to the public.
 This commitment ensures Kubernetes is secure for everyone, and enables AKS to patch and respond to vulnerabilities faster to keep our customers safe.
 In addition to Kubernetes, Microsoft has signed up to receive pre-release notifications for software vulnerabilities for products such as Envoy, container runtimes, and many other open-source projects.

 Microsoft scans container images using static analysis to discover vulnerabilities and missing updates in Kubernetes and Microsoft-managed containers.
 If fixes are available, the scanner automatically begins the update and release process.